Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 happy easter x

 Here's a few suggestions: Gift cards for video rentals.
 If they have specific chores around the house you might make up "coupons" for you to do their chore when they turn in the coupon or you'll cook their favorite meal that night for dinner.
-If they're not driving age you could have a coupon to play chauffer and drive them where ever they want or to school if they normally ride the bus.

 When my girls were teenagers I colored blown out eggs, and rolled up little paper notes with clues and put one in each egg.